Abhijay007/Abhijay007/README.md

 - 🔭 I’m currently working on ...
 My Web Development skills and Open source :rocket:!
 - 🌱 I’m currently learning ...
 React.js and DSA!
 - 👯 I’m looking to collaborate on ...
 Any Open Source Project involving Web Development!
-- 🤝 I'm looking to team-up for...Hackathons and coding events
+- 🤝 I'm looking to team-up for ...
+Hackathons and coding events
 - 🤔 I’m looking for help with ...
 Competitive programming and Understanding concepts of DSA
 - 💬 Ask me about ...
 Javascript
 - 📫 How to reach me: [Linkedin Profile](https://www.linkedin.com/in/abhijay-jain-551b01193/)